Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Suddenly you can't pay your rent.

-And and post-COVID, all this is completely possible.
+And post-COVID, all this is completely possible.

-But post-COVID, it's like nothing is silly because it you arrested people for walking along a beach alone or being on a park bench.
+But post-COVID, it's like nothing is silly because you arrested people for walking along a beach alone or being on a park bench.

-You locked us down in our houses for that.
+You locked us down in our houses.

 Yeah, you said my job couldn't be done anymore.